-Ethiopia has a diverse population of over 120 million people, with an increasing number of women entering the workforce over the last few years.
-The newer policies address a variety of concerns that might have emerged after the drafting of the 1930 Nationality Law in Ethiopia.
-The country has seen significant growth and development since the promulgation of the 1995 Ethiopian Constitution which lays special emphasis on empowering women through various enabling policies.
+Ethiopia has a diverse population of over 120 million people,165 with an increasing number of women entering the workforce166 over the last few years.
+The newer policies address a variety of concerns that might have emerged after the drafting of the 1930 Nationality Law in Ethiopia.167 The country has seen significant growth and development since the promulgation of the 1995 Ethiopian Constitution which lays special emphasis on empowering women through various enabling policies.

-- United Nations Population Fund. (n.d.).
+- 165 United Nations Population Fund. (n.d.).
 World population dashboard: Ethiopia.
 United Nations Population Fund.
-Retrieved in 2024. - World Bank Group, Data, labor force, female (% of total labor force), Ethiopia as of 2022.
+Retrieved in 2024. - 166 World Bank Group, Data, labor force, female (% of total labor force), Ethiopia as of 2022.

 Factoring in Ethiopia's past, the policy landscape has prioritised providing legal identification for marginalised communities.
-A proclamation released in 2012 catalysed the movement towards providing a digital ID and other civil registry services for Ethiopians.
-A more recent proclamation released in 2023. further expands on the governing landscape of the ID system in Ethiopia, while keeping in consideration certain data protection, privacy and security concerns.
-This newer proclamation also states that building a digital ID system should prioritise inclusive practices.
-In a proclamation released in 2019, Ethiopia articulated its stance towards extending refuge to asylum seekers and recognised refugees.
+A proclamation released in 2012 catalysed the movement towards providing a digital ID and other civil registry services for Ethiopians.168 A more recent proclamation released in 2023, further expands on the governing landscape of the ID system in Ethiopia, while keeping in consideration certain data protection, privacy and security concerns.
+This newer proclamation also states that building a digital ID system should prioritise inclusive practices.169 In a proclamation released in 2019,170 Ethiopia articulated its stance towards extending refuge to asylum seekers and recognised refugees.
 In this context, such groups would be able to obtain specific identity documents within Ethiopia and be able to access various essential services.
 With such shifts in country-specific policies, gender-inclusive thinking could be on its way to more effective governance.

-2. Ethiopian ID landscape: ID system background, national ID, ID authority
+2. Ethiopian ID landscape: ID system background, national ID, ID program

-Historically, Ethiopia has seen the usage of various functional IDs like the Kebele ID, Tax Identification Number (TIN), passports, drivers' licences and so on.
-With the presence of numerous identity credentials, Ethiopian residents often find it hard to determine requirements when accessing services.
-This could further complicate service provision through processes requiring multiple forms of documentation.
+Historically, Ethiopia has seen the usage of various functional IDs like the Kebele ID, Tax Identification Number (TIN), passports, drivers' licences and so on.171 With the presence of numerous identity credentials, Ethiopian residents often find it hard to determine requirements when accessing services.172 This could further complicate service provision through processes requiring multiple forms of documentation.173

-With the setting up of the National ID Program (NIDP), the Ethiopian government hopes to achieve the goal of providing a foundational digital ID to approximately 70 million residents by 2025.
-The NIDP is currently operationalising the 'Fayda ID', a digital foundational ID, to improve access to government services and has onboarded more than 1,400,000 residents onto this system since its inception.
-The Fayda ID has progressed rapidly since its pilot phase and has leveraged existing systems.
+With the setting up of the National ID Program (NIDP), the Ethiopian government hopes to achieve the goal of providing a foundational digital ID to approximately 90 million residents by 2028.174 The NIDP is currently operationalising the 'Fayda ID', a digital foundational ID, to improve access to government services and has onboarded more than 12 million residents by 2024.175 The Fayda ID has progressed rapidly since its pilot phase and has leveraged existing systems.

-- Fassil, Z, (2020, April 9).
+- 167 Fassil, Z, (2020, April 9).
 Report on citizenship law: Ethiopia.
 CADMUS, EUI Research Repository.
-Retrieved April 17, 2024. - UNHCR, Refworld.
+Retrieved April 17, 2024. - 168 UNHCR, Refworld.
 (2012, August 22).
 Proclamation on the registration of vital events and national identity card (Proc.
-No. 760/2012), Ethiopia. - Proclamation No. 1284/2023, Ethiopian digital identification proclamation, page 14715, Federal Negarit Gazette of the Federal Democratic Republic of Ethiopia. - Proclamation No. 1110/2019, Refugees proclamation, page 11,075, Federal Negarit Gazette of the Federal Democratic Republic of Ethiopia - World Bank Group. (n.d.).
-ID4D country diagnostic: Ethiopia.
+No. 760/2012), Ethiopia. - 169 Proclamation No. 1284/2023, Ethiopian digital identification proclamation, page 14715, Federal Negarit Gazette of the Federal Democratic Republic of Ethiopia. - 170 Proclamation No. 1110/2019, Refugees proclamation, page 11,075, Federal Negarit Gazette of the Federal Democratic Republic of Ethiopia - 171 World Bank Group, (n.d.), ID4D country diagnostic: Ethiopia.
 World Bank Documents.
-Retrieved April 17, 2024. - Aapti primary research, statement made by multiple respondents at Palace Registration Centre, observations from Ethiopia field visit, 2023 - Ibid - Burt, C. (2022, October 3).
-Ethiopia's national digital ID prepares foundation ahead of scale-up, data minimization and inclusion prioritised.
-BiometricUpdate.com. - NIDP. (n.d.).
-NIDP. id.gov.et.
-Retrieved April 17, 2024.
+Retrieved April 17, 2024. - 172 Aapti primary research, statement made by multiple respondents at Palace Registration Centre, observations from Ethiopia field visit, 2023 - 173 Ibid - 174 As shared by NIDP Representative (April 2025) - 175 Ibid